Eczema (Atopic Dermatitis)

 Perioral dermatitis

-Perioral dermatitis is red bumps and/or small pimples around the mouth and sometimes around the nose or eyes.
-Do not use topical steroids for this rash.
-Good over-the-counter treatments are available if you know how to use them.
+Perioral dermatitis causes red bumps or small pimples around the mouth, and sometimes near the nose or eyes.
+Avoid topical steroids—effective over-the-counter treatments are available when used correctly.

 Dry Hands (Hand Dermatitis)